martinfou/ealifecycle/Projec-Name-Reflexion.md

-# 🤖 EALifecycle: Expert Advisor Lifecycle Management
+# 🤖 EALifeCycle: Expert Advisor Lifecycle Management

 ## 📋 Project Name Analysis

-**EALifecycle** is a compelling name that combines Expert Advisor (EA) terminology with complete lifecycle management.
+**EALifeCycle** is a compelling name that combines Expert Advisor (EA) terminology with complete lifecycle management.
 This name perfectly aligns with our open-source trading strategy management platform.

 ---